 What to avoid when buying a drum

-Sadly there are a lot of fake drums.
-A lot of what’s sold on Facebook ads, Ebay or Amazon is often fakes made in China, where someone has copied the artist’s pictures, but what you get is a plastic drum the size of my hand with a picture glued on.
-The drums made by Velenslav Voron for example, are so distinctive in style that I instantly recognised one of his designs on a Facebook ad selling for £30 on Facebook.
-I knew something wasn’t right.
-I contacted him and he told me about the stealing and the cheap copies, and not being able to do anything about it.
-A friend bought such a drum and she sent me pictures of a crappy plastic drum not even good for a child, with the picture and surrounding tape peeling off.
+Sadly there are also fake drums.
+A lot of what’s sold on Facebook ads, Ebay or Amazon are often fakes/copies of real drum, made in China.
+People simply copy the artist’s pictures, and print and glue them on a plastic drum the size of my hand.
+Because they use the real artist pictures in the listing, what you think you’re getting and the reality are completely different, The drums made by Velenslav Voron for example, are so distinctive in style that I instantly recognised one of his designs on a Facebook ad for £30 on Facebook.
+I knew something wasn’t right, so I contacted him and he told me about the stealing of pictures, and the cheap copies, and about not being able to do anything about it because if he reports a shop, another shop pops up the next day.
+A friend bought such a drum and she sent me pictures of a crappy plastic drum not even good enough for a child, with the picture and surrounding tape peeling off.
 Currently you can buy drums that look like the Shaman Drums from Ukraine for under £10 on Aliexpress.
-Ask yourself: if it’s too good to be true, it probably is.
+Remember: if it’s too good to be true, it probably is.
 Get recommendations, and if possible, get to see and try before you buy.

 I hope this is helpful, and if you end up buying a drum with the help of this post I’d love it if you posted a picture of your drum in the comments